arianafernandes/triplea/ESOF-docs/Assignment 4: Verification and Validation.md

 ![Code Coverage](resources/CodeCoverage.png)

 <p align="justify"> As we can see in the image above, this project does not have a good code coverage.
 It is important to
-notice that, being this project a game plataform, a good part of the code is GUI development and that part of the code cannot be tested with JUnit tests.
+notice that, being this project a game platform, a good part of the code is GUI development and that part of the code cannot be tested with JUnit tests.
 There are a few packages that have good code coverage, with values between 71% to 96%.
 Those packages are the ones related to the games logic, therefore they can be properly tested.</p>

 More information about the code coverage [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/arianafernandes/triplea/master/index.html).

+## System Testing

+<p align="justify"> As we said in the second report, this project started with a man's simple idea, so there is no evidence
+that there were any requirements at all.
+Till this day, the team does not have a proper development process and the developers specify the requirements themselves.
+This way, this system cannot be properly tested. </p>

 ## Bug

 ## External Links